 In the Edo Period, the area was dotted with small villages along the 青梅街道 Ōmekaidō Ōme Highway and the Kanda River.
 Today, it’s primarily a residential area and while I love Nakano, there isn’t anything touristy to do in Nakano-Sakaue.
 There’s a good 串揚げ kushiage place there.
 Kushiage refers to finger foods that are skewered, battered, and deep fried.
 It goes best with beer, shōchu, or sake.
 The shop is super cheap and has a good local vibe.
 It’s called 平田屋 Hirata-ya and can be found here, a 5 min walk from the station[i].

 The station was attacked with Sarin gas in the spring of 1995 by a religion called オウム真理教 Aumu Shinrikyō.
 The attack left 12 dead and irreparably injured many more.

 When I lived in Nakano, I met a person whose husband was among the dead.
 She still suffers various after-effects to this day including severe memory loss.
-20 years later, most people don’t make any connection between this station and terrorism.
+She could even remember family members’ names.
+She would start cooking dinner, then take walks, while her smoke alarm went off for hours.
+She lives with the tragedy of that day’s terror, but 20 years later, most people don’t make any connection between this station and terrorism.
 It seems like any other normal station.